thecjharries/py-rofi-bus/README.rst

     $ mkdir -p "$XDG_CONFIG_HOME/wotw/py-rofi-bus/{apps-enabled,pids}"

-To run the scripts, they must be in the ``load_from`` config directory, which is probably the one above unless you changed things.
+To run the daemons, they must be in the ``load_from`` config directory, which is probably the one above unless you changed things.

 .. code:: shell-session